pablorod2/Stock-Checker/README.md

 [!WARNING]
 The GitHub repo was changed by contributors and did no longer pass the tests, the version in riplit did.
 At the beginning they were the same.
 I mannage to make some new changes on commit3 and now should be working if you create a valid .env for the solution.
 If they don't pass the test check the IP restriction on the MongoDB server to allow connection, not always the error points to that and I find that almost every time is related to the security measure.

-[!CAUTION]
-The ALT and API are not the same in other functionality nether, there is a difference between how the test handle the request to push and the API does, this results on saving a likes array with 0 value when the tests are not required and saving a null array when they are.
-This ends up generating a bug on the display of the likes since it function by length of the array.
-In one end you need it to count – 1 (array[0]=null) and in the other the full length is correct.
-I’m sure someone will come up with a better solution than what I’m presenting.